HQDung/json-editor/README.md

 ## Setup

-1. Run `npm i` in root folder and `client` folder.
+1. Run `npm i`.
-2. In root folder, run `npm run dev` to start the project, client app will start at `http://localhost:3000`, server will start at `http://localhost:5000`
+2. Run `npm start` to start the project, server will start at `http://localhost:5000`